 No. On Gradcracker you apply directly to the employer not via Gradcracker.

 The 'Follow' feature on Gradcracker allows you to keep up-to-date with all of a company's latest opportunities.
-You will receive email alerts whenever there is news about your 'Followed' employers.
+You will receive email alerts and push notifications through the Gradcracker App whenever there is news about your 'Followed' employers.
 Employers can also see if you follow them when they use the CV search facility.

 Yes.
 It is helpful for employers to know from where they are successfully targeting candidates.
 It is also a good idea to mention that you have ‘Followed’ the employer on Gradcracker.